irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 intra-process communication meta-message will only be delivered to the `Subscription` within the same process through the `/MyTopic/_intra` topic.
 However, the real message used for inter-process communication will be handed to the RMW for inter-process publishing.

 Currently the RMW can understand whether a `Publisher` and a `Subscription` are in the same process or context or node.
 However, it does not know whether the entities have intra-process communication enabled or not.
-Consequently, the real message will be delivered to both `Subscription`s present in the system.
-The `Subscription` that is in the same process as the `Publisher` will actually discard the message, but it will be able to do that only after receiving and deserializing it.
+The consequence is that, with the current RMW implementation, the real message will be delivered to both `Subscription`s present in the system.
+The `Subscription` that is in the same process as the `Publisher` will actually discard the message, but it will be able to do that after receiving and deserializing it.

+The DDS specification provides ways for potentially fixing this problem, i.e. with the `ignore_participant`, `ignore_publication` and `ignore_subscription`operations.
+Each of these can be used to ignore a remote participant or entity, allowing to behave as that remote participant did not exist.

 ##### Scenario 2